Loft Conversion Cost

 Do I Need an Architect for a Loft Conversion?

-Whether you need an architect will depend on the contractor you choose.
-Many Loft conversion specialists are happy to work without an architect and rely on their own experience.
-This can save you a bit of money early on in the process, but ultimately it might lead to problems.
-Having an architect draw up plans for your loft conversion serves two main purposes.
+Many loft conversion specialists are happy to work without an architect and rely on their own experience.
+This can save you a bit of money early on in the process, but ultimately, it might lead to problems later on in a loft conversion project.

-Loft Conversion Stair Costs
+Loft Conversion Stairs Cost

-You will need to plan where the staircase will go with care.
+You will need to plan where the staircase will go carefully.
 To make the most of the space you have, you should have the top of the staircase arrive in line with the roof ridge.
 This means that as you climb, you follow the slope of the roof.
 If possible, the best place for the stairs is to continue on from your existing staircase.

 There are some rules that govern the design of the staircase

-Number of Steps
+- Number of Steps

 Can I Have a Loft Conversion?

-Before you start planning your loft conversion, you should find out if you will be able to have one done, and what sort you would be able to have.
-There are a few things to check that will help to give you an answer.
+Before you start planning your loft conversion, you should find out if you'll be able to have one done and what type of loft conversion is most suitable for your property.

-An easy way to see if you can get a loft conversion done is to look for other homes on your street that already have loft conversions.
-If you find a similar home to yours with a loft conversion, then you are probably good to go.
-It is also a chance to speak to the owner about their experience; they might have some useful insight for your project.
+If you find a similar home to yours that has a loft conversion, then you are probably good to go.
+This would also be a good opportunity to speak to the owner about their experience - they might have some useful insight for your project.

 In order to have a usable space, you need sufficient headspace in your loft.
 This is the distance between the floor and the ceiling.
 The minimum height for loft conversion is 2.2m.

-Do You Have Space For The Staircase?
+Do You Have Space For a Loft Conversion Staircase?

 Is Your Home Listed?